zarrs/zarrs-python/docs/contributing.md

 ```

 Most tests have been copied from the `zarr-python` repository with the exception of `test_pipeline.py` which we have written.

+For benchmarking/speed testing, it is advisable to build a release version of the `Rust` package by passing the `-r` flag to `maturin`.

 ## Type hints